Reverence Whale Tails

-November 26, 2008 — In my last post, I wrote about Champ, the legendary lake monster of Lake Champlain, and his memorial in Burlington, Vermont.
+November 26, 2008 — In my last post, I wrote about Champ, the legendary lake monster of Lake Champlain, and his monument in Burlington, Vermont.
 But Champ isn’t the only water giant to which Burlington lays claim.
 Vermont may well be the only New England state without an ocean coastline, but it’s still known for its whales...kinda.

-Just before you get to Burlington proper, above the shoulder of the northbound lanes of I-89 between exits 12 and 13, is a pair of more-or-less life-sized whale tales sticking up from the top of a hill as if they were diving down into the earth.
+Just before you get to Burlington proper, above the shoulder of the northbound lanes of I-89 between exits 12 and 13, rise a pair of life-sized whale tales from the top of a hill as if they were diving down into the earth.
 I guess when you’re usually a sub-aqueous species but have a prehistoric monster hogging the nearest body of water, you have to adapt.

 The whale tails are an art installation called Reverence, created by Jim Sardonis, an artist known for his animal sculptures.
 He created the work in 1989 out of 36 tons of black granite for a conference center project that never got completed.
 And what do you do with extraneous objects?
 You throw them to the side of the highway, of course.

 Not content with just a blurry photo taken at highway speeds, I wanted to get up close to these extraneous objects to get more of an accurate sense of their full scale.
-It’s pretty tempting to just pull over to the side of the highway because they are so close to it, but I usually don’t recommend just pulling over like that unless you’re out of gas, have a flat tire, or like the feeling of enormous, inertia-laden tractor trailers whizzing by at highway speeds mere inches away from you.
+It’s tempting to pull over to the side of the highway because they are so close to it, but I don’t recommend doing that unless you’re out of gas, have a flat tire, or like the feeling of enormous, inertia-laden tractor trailers whizzing by at highway speeds mere inches away from you.